EduardoNicacio/SmartIT.Library/README.md

-The SmartIT.Library is a library witten in .Net Framework and C# with the ADO.Net flexibility and power in mind.
+The SmartIT.Library is a library written in .Net Framework and C# with the ADO.Net flexibility and power in mind.
 Feel free to download, modify and expand this framework.

 Main features: